 Children’s University is a program delivered by the University of Tasmania’s Peter Underwood Centre, which aims to raise educational engagement and outcomes for primary school-aged children.

-As part of becoming a Learning Destination we co-designed some activities and a workbook for young people around a variety of Financial Literacy topics.
+As part of becoming a Learning Destination, we co-designed some activities and a workbook for young people around a variety of financial literacy topics.

 It can be really hard to know whether you need something or want something.
 This activity helps you notice the difference and make choices.